Wednesday Apr 14th, 2021, 1300-1900

 When the long-awaited general store opened, we had 2 more surprises waiting.
 One box of food had a personal message from our friend Freebird.
 I met him on both the PCT and CDT.
 He’s a prolific full time long distance hiker and this year he’s doing all of the official CDT, no alternates.
 He’d come through Winston a few weeks before us and knowing we’re on the GET, sweet-talked the general store lady into letting him write on our box.
 Because he has no cell phone, it’s hard to communicate with him otherwise.
 Message via resupply box seems like a method straight out of a spy movie…it was a nice surprise.

 The bad surprise was that the other box wasn’t there.
-I didn’t panic but instead walked up the road to the post office to find the box sitting there.
+I didn’t panic but instead walked up the road to the post office to find the box sitting inside.
 We like to send resupply boxes to businesses because they generally have much better open hours and days.
 (You’re screwed if you get into town on a weekend and your box is at the PO.)
-Ironically in this case, had I known my box was still at the PO, I could have picked it up the day before and had access to a surplus of food and toiletries last night.
+In an ironic twist, had I known my box was still at the PO, I could have picked it up the day before and had access to a surplus of food and toiletries last night.
 Oh well.

 By the time we had our resupply situated, I was rethinking the zero.
 Mainly I had looked at the weather forecast to see that a front was coming in over the weekend.
 It was supposed to rain and snow late Saturday through Sunday.
 I hated to waste a good weather day only to be out longer in the bad weather.
 If we pushed, we might make it to the next town before it got really bad.
 So we hit the corner for a ride out of town, getting lucky again with a quick ride to the split of 52 and 59.
 We walked 52 for about 3 miles, seeing lots of antelope along the way.
 Eventually a rancher gave us a ride the rest of the way.